Informational Overview for Students with Disabilities

 Any student who believes he or she has been subjected to discrimination on the basis of disability or has been denied access or accommodations, shall have the right to invoke the Grievance Procedure.

 Students are encouraged to first discuss their concerns with SAS.
 An attempt will be made to resolve the issue(s) causing concern by assisting the student in discussions with the person(s) involved.
 Most situations are positively resolved through this process.
-If the student does not feel the concern or complaint has been appropriately resolved, he or she should contact the Dean of Student Services at 1-800-658-4655 or PO Box 507, 3033 US Hwy 24, Beloit, KS 67420, where grievance procedures are filed for all students, including students with disabilities.
+If the student does not feel the concern or complaint has been appropriately resolved, he or she should contact the Dean of Student Success at 1-800-658-4655 or PO Box 507, 3033 US Hwy 24, Beloit, KS 67420, where grievance procedures are filed for all students, including students with disabilities.

 If the complaint is not resolved at the College level, a student may choose to file a complaint with the Office for Civil Rights at 1-816-268-0550 or U.S. Department of Education, One Petticoat Lane, 1010 Walnut Street, Suite 320, Kansas City, MO 64106.